ampodo/strapi-server/README.md

-Strapi server for shop project
+Strapi server for shop project with api keys.